 Day 3: Anavilhanas Archipelago

-After lunch, we visit an Amazon farmhouse, where the owner will explain his way of life, his ancestry, and the crops he raises, such as manioc and fruit.
+After lunch on board, we visit an Amazon farmhouse in the Santo Antonio community, where the owner will explain his way of life, his ancestry, and the crops he raises, such as manioc and fruit.

 We then make a 2-hour guided trek through the rainforest, to spot and learn about the flora and fauna.

-For those that camped in the rainforest, the day starts with the sound of the jungle - and especially its birdlife and primates - waking up.
-Breakfast will be at the camp, before we hike back to the boat, looking out for wildlife, especially monkeys, along the way.
+The day starts with the sound of the jungle - and especially its birdlife and primates - waking up.
+After breakfast on board we will spend the morning on another aquatic trail looking out for the wildlife, especially monkeys, along our way through the archipelago.

-After a farewell lunch on board we are transfered by road back to Manaus, arriving at approximately 3.30pm.
+After a farewell lunch at the 'Flor do Luar', a floating restaurant in the national park we are transfered by road back to Manaus, arriving at approximately 3.30pm.

 - Please note that all cruise itineraries are subject to change due to seasonal weather conditions (and resultant variations in river and tributary water levels) affecting accessibility to locations.
 Thus navigation routes, times and excursions may need to be modified at the cruise captain’s discretion.